Uganda

 R35.
 50c grey-green and orange-brown

-The 1910 single-plate printing (SG 43) of the 6c has a fine white line below the flowers to left and right of the base of the medallion.
-The lettering is also slightly different, as shown in the illustration above right.
+Note: the 1910 single-plate printing (SG 43) of the 6c has a fine white line below the flowers to left and right of the base of the medallion.
+The lettering is also slightly different, as shown in the illustration.

 R32.
 3c grey-green